PERIPHERAL NEUROPATHY TREATMENT

 - Complex regional pain syndrome or RSD

-More commonly called diabetic nerve pain, it come from many causes other than diabetes.
-The most important part of effectively treating neuropathy is diagnosing the the underlying cause and specific nerve or nerves that are damaged or compressed and thus, find the true source of the problem.
+More commonly called diabetic nerve pain, it comes from many causes other than diabetes.
+The most important part of effectively treating peripheral neuropathy symptoms is diagnosing the the underlying cause and specific nerve or nerves that are damaged or compressed and thus, find the true source of the problem.
 There can be many causes for this type of nerve damage.
 Some of the causes include:

 - Direct trauma